BunEvie04/my-uca-notes/FinalMajorProject/Documentation/Development commentary template.md

 * Player actions such as placeable items that interacts with the animals
 * Different levels and goals for the player to complete

+The development process will be set up and divided into sprints that will manage my time to effectively negate most work build-up.
+This maintains the agile methodology of working in short bursts with time to reflect and manage the current stages of a project during development.
+Being flexible will assist in any events of emergencies.

 Some difficulties that I may have with this project can be found within the design elements around the stages, as most of my ideas are around the mechanics themselves with the level design coming into play to fit in with the features.
 Alongside this I worry if I will have enough time to flesh out the animals, which I will have to work on with methods such as trello boards and timelines.